saphirarivera03-cpu/ClimateChange_SaphiraRivera/README.md

 # ClimateChange_SaphiraRivera

-The model successfully predicts HECYs even though it was trained on a dataset that excludes these years.The model can predict HECYs even though it was trained on a dataset without these years.

 1. One-Sentence Summary
 Created a machine learning classifer that classifies a country in a particular year as a "High-Emitter" based on economic, demographic and non-CO2 energy indicators and tested whether the model is fairly applied across the three income groups.